-SSM Health Dean Medical Group, a 500+ physician multi-specialty group headquartered in Madison, WI, is actively recruiting for a BE/BC Orthopedic Surgeon who has or will be completing an Adult Reconstruction fellowship, for its brand-new South Madison Campus.
+SSM Health Dean Medical Group, a 500+ physician multi-specialty group headquartered in Madison, WI, is actively recruiting for a BE/BC Orthopedic Surgeon who has or will be completing an Orthopedic Trauma Surgery fellowship.
 Additional details:

 SSM Health offers exceptional care for the entire family.
 From diagnosis and treatment for minor and chronic illnesses to immunizations and X-rays, for convenient care in your neighborhood, we have you covered.

 SSM Health Orthopedics offers a broad range of services that address the prevention, diagnosis, treatment and rehabilitation of musculoskeletal disorders and injuries.
 Our team of board-certified, fellowship-trained physicians, specially trained nurses and therapists are committed to delivering that exceptional care to our patients.

 SSM Health Dean Medical Group is an Equal Opportunity Employer and Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.

 Becker’s Healthcare has honored SSM Health among the nation’s top 150 health care organizations that invest in their employees’ well-being, satisfaction and fulfillment for 2023.